-- 3.1 The implementation of this policy will be monitored by each Academy's Senior Leadership Team and governors and remain under constant review by Brooke Weston Trust (Safeguarding Review Group). - 3.2 Each academy's local governing body are responsible for ensuring: - the subjects are well led, effectively managed and well planned; - the quality of provision is subject to regular and effective self-evaluation; - teaching is delivered in ways that are accessible to all pupils with SEND; - clear information is provided for parents on the subject content and the right to request that their child is withdrawn; and, - the subjects are resourced, staffed and timetabled in a way that ensures that the school can fulfil its legal obligations. - 3.3 The Principal of each Academy is responsible for ensuring that Relationships Education, Relationships and Sex and Education and Health Education is taught consistently across each Academy and for managing requests to withdraw student from the non-statutory components of RSE (see paragraph 11). - 3.4 The Head of PSHE/Head of Personal Development/equivalent in each school is responsible for coordinating and developing the Programme of Study for PHSE and to ensure that the Relationships Education, Relationships and Sex and Education and Health Education programme is consistent with the principles outlined in this policy. - 3.5 Staff are responsible for: - Delivering Relationships Education, Relationships and Sex and Education and Health Education in a sensitive way - Modelling positive attitudes to Relationships Education, Relationships and Sex and Education and Health Education - Monitoring progress - Responding to needs of individual students - Responding appropriately to students whose parents wish them to be withdrawn from the nonstatutory components of RSE
+- 3.1 The implementation of this policy will be monitored by each Academy's Senior Leadership Team and governors and remain under review by Brooke Weston Trust (Safeguarding Review Group). - 3.2 Each academy's local governing body are responsible for ensuring: - the subjects are well led, effectively managed and well planned; - the quality of provision is subject to regular and effective self-evaluation; - teaching is delivered in ways that are accessible to all pupils with SEND; - clear information is provided for parents on the subject content and the right to request that their child is withdrawn; and, - the subjects are resourced, staffed and timetabled in a way that ensures that the school can fulfil its legal obligations. - 3.3 The Principal of each Academy is responsible for ensuring that Relationships Education, Relationships and Sex and Education and Health Education is taught consistently across each Academy and for managing requests to withdraw student from the non-statutory components of RSE (see paragraph 11). - 3.4 The Head of PSHE/Head of Personal Development/equivalent in each school is responsible for coordinating and developing the Programme of Study for PHSE and to ensure that the Relationships Education, Relationships and Sex and Education and Health Education programme is consistent with the principles outlined in this policy. - 3.5 The Designated Safeguarding Lead and Head of PSHE/Personal Development/equivalent in each academy will work closely together to ensure that the curriculum is meeting, and responsive to, the needs of the academy and local community. - 3.6 Staff are responsible for: - Delivering Relationships Education, Relationships and Sex and Education and Health Education in a sensitive way - Modelling positive attitudes to Relationships Education, Relationships and Sex and Education and Health Education - Monitoring progress - Responding to needs of individual students - Responding appropriately to students whose parents wish them to be withdrawn from the nonstatutory components of RSE

-Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the Principal.
+Whilst staff do not have the right to opt out of teaching RSE, staff are encouraged to speak to the Principal if they have any concerns.

-3.6 Students are expected to engage fully in Relationships Education, Relationships and Sex and Education and Health Education and, when discussing issues related to RSE, treat others with respect and sensitivity.
+3.7 Students are expected to engage fully in Relationships Education, Relationships and Sex and Education and Health Education and, when discussing issues related to RSE, treat others with respect and sensitivity.
 Refer to paragraph 11 for further information about students opting out of the non-statutory components of RSE.